 CUDA has no built-in random number generator, but the PF requires both Gaussian and Uniform random numbers every frame.
 Because our goal was to prevent all CPU-GPU communication within a frame, this meant we had to generate these random numbers either entirely ahead of time or on the GPU.
 Since we want three random numbers per particle per frame, it quickly becomes unreasonable to move that much data to the GPU ahead of time.
 Thus, we elected to create a random number generator function for both the Gaussian and Uniform distributions on the GPU.

 Our implementation uses a Linear Congruential Generator (LCG) which creates uniformly distributed random numbers.
 We still use the Box-Muller algorithm to convert these random numbers to the Gaussian distribution when needed.
-In order to make sure that we obtain unique random numbers, we provide a seed value in an array for each thread.
+In order to make sure that we obtain unique random numbers, we provide a seed value in an array for each thread, using CPU clock values.
 Each thread updates its own seed value, making accesses to the parallel and thread-safe.

 8. Results